marc029github/marcosst/index.md

----
-layout: home
+layout: home title: Welcome

-title: Welcome
+Welcome to My Page
----

 # About Me
-Hi, I'm [Your Name].
+Hi2, I'm [Your Name].
 This is my personal webpage featuring blogs on Physics and Computing, along with my projects.
 Explore my content below:
 - Physics Blog: Insights into quantum mechanics, astrophysics, and more.
 - Computing Blog: Tips and tutorials on programming, algorithms, and software development.
 - About Me: Learn more about my background and interests.